jamesmilanhiggins/word-definer/README.md

 | behavior |  input   |  output  |
 |----------|:--------:|:--------:|
 |The user inputs a word and is displayed on the success page|test|test|
+the user inputs a word and gets its id the prgram saves the word to an array and can clear it

 ## Contact / Support